 Mathematical modeling and optimization of telecomuncations problems

 During my PhD , I studied the Msc in Statistics and Operational Research at UPC.
 I learnt about mathematical modelling and optimization methods to solve large problems that can involve millons of variables.
 I am fascinated by this subject and I have proposed some models for optimal infraestructure deployment

 I am working with Diego Reinoso, David Vega and Cecilia Paredes on modeling the wireless channel and physical layer of 802.11 for multi-hop wireless network.
 We will include our enhancements in network simulators.
 Our aim is to provide more realistic wireless channel and physical layer but keeping them simple enough to not slow down simulation speed.

 I worked a little with anonimty-preserved routing protocols for VANETs during my PhD.

 In addition, I am tutoring Marco Sánchez, a PhD student of the Doctorado de Informática at EPN.
-He is working on online, intern, fraud-banking detection
+He is working on fraud detection